Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

-The prediction by a BNN is made from an ensemble of model instances drawn from the (approximate) posterior distribution, and such model instances can acquire different decision-making strategies.
-In this first experiment, we qualitatively show that by using FVs we are able to explain the diverse characteristics of each individual model instance in the \emph{Bayesian} posterior ensemble.
-We draw model instances from the MCDO-5\% posterior with the \emph{ResNet50} architecture trained on Place365.
-To receive a global explanation for each of the 10 BNN instances for the class \emph{Farm}, we apply the AM algorithm to the network output, maximizing the logit for the label \emph{Farm}.
-From the 10 different FV images, shown in the green, blue and red boxes in Fig. \ref{fig:DecisionManipulation}, we can observe that all FV images contain reasonable high-level concepts, e.g., \emph{Red barn}, \emph{Farm animal}, \emph{Tractor}, \emph{Crop field}, and \emph{Pasture fence}, implying that all BNN instances learned reasonable decision-making strategies for the class \emph{Farm}.
-However, we identify some test samples which are missclassified by some of the BNN instances.
-One of the wrongly classified test samples, $x^{(1)}$, is shown in Fig. \ref{fig:DecisionManipulation}(a).
-Indeed, 4 of the instances classify $x^{(1)}$ correctly as \emph{Farm}, while the other 6 instances classify it wrongly as either \emph{Barn} or \emph{Vegetable\_garden} as shown in the pie chart in Fig. \ref{fig:DecisionManipulation}(c).
+One of the wrongly classified test samples, $x^{(1)}$, is shown in Figure~\ref{fig:DecisionManipulation}(a).
+Indeed, 4 of the instances classify $x^{(1)}$ correctly as \emph{Farm}, while the other 6 instances classify it wrongly as either \emph{Barn} or \emph{Vegetable\_garden} as shown in the pie chart in Figure~\ref{fig:DecisionManipulation}(c).
 The corresponding FVs of the BNN instance are plotted next to the pie chart, arranged based on their prediction: the 4 FVs in the upper green box correspond to the instances classifying the input correctly (which we refer to as $\textrm{Nets}_{\textrm{correct}}$), while the 6 FVs in the lower blue and red boxes correspond to those classifying the input wrongly (which we refer to as $\textrm{Nets}_{\textrm{wrong}}$).
 The networks that correspond to the FVs in the blue box wrongly predict the input as \emph{Vegetable garden}, while the ones that correspond to the FVs in the red box wrongly predict the input as \emph{Barn}.
 Comparing the FVs of $\textrm{Nets}_{\textrm{correct}}$ and $\textrm{Nets}_{\textrm{wrong}}$, we notice that most of the FVs of $\textrm{Nets}_{\textrm{wrong}}$ contain fur or farm animal-like objects such as sheep, horses and cows, while FVs of $\textrm{Nets}_{\textrm{correct}}$ do not.
 This implies that the 6 instances in $\textrm{Nets}_{\textrm{wrong}}$ use animals within their decision strategy to classify an image as \emph{Farm}, and since $x^{(1)}$ does not contain any \emph{Farm animal} concept, they can not classify it correctly.
-To further demonstrate that FVs can reveal the characteristics of each BNN instance, we manipulate the test sample $x^{(1)}$ by using another test sample $x^{(2)}$ which contains a very small sheep (\emph{Farm animal} concept) and which is classify correctly by all BNN instances in $\textrm{Nets}_{\textrm{wrong}}$.
-From $x^{(2)}$, we cut out the the small sheep and paste it into $x^{(1)}$ manually (see $x^{(1,\textrm{edited})}$ in the figure).
-Now, we all instances classify $x^{(1,\textrm{edited})}$ correctly as \emph{Farm}, shown by the green pie chart.
-This implies that the high-level animal concepts inherent in the FVs of $\textrm{Nets}_{\textrm{wrong}}$ are indeed the concepts that the networks is searching for in the input image in order to classify an input as \emph{Farm}.
-Another example is given in Appendix \ref{appendix:a}.
-With this experiment we demonstrated, that the diverse decision-making strategies of different BNN model instances can indeed be explained by global XAI methods, answering question 1) from the introduction.
+To further demonstrate that FVs can reveal the characteristics of each BNN instance, we manipulate the test sample $x^{(1)}$ by using another test sample $x^{(2)}$ which contains a very small sheep (\emph{Farm animal} concept) and which is classified correctly by all BNN instances in $\textrm{Nets}_{\textrm{wrong}}$.
+From $x^{(2)}$, we cut out the small sheep and paste it into $x^{(1)}$ manually (see $x^{(1,\textrm{edited})}$ in the figure).
+Now, all instances classify $x^{(1,\textrm{edited})}$ correctly as \emph{Farm} as shown by the green pie chart.
+This implies that the high-level animal concepts inherent in the FVs of $\textrm{Nets}_{\textrm{wrong}}$ are indeed the concepts that the networks are searching for in the input image in order to classify an input as \emph{Farm}.